Yassmin-Ghaly001/AlgorithmTask/README.md

         Sorting the heap takes O(n log n).
         Thus, the overall time complexity of heapsort is O(n log n).
         The space complexity is O(1), as heapsort is an in-place algorithm.

+b.
+Analysis of Kruskal's Algorithm

+    Sorting Edges:
+        Sorting the edges by their weight takes O(E log E) time, where E is the number of edges.

+    Union-Find Operations:
+        The find and union operations take O(α(V)) time, where α(V) is the inverse Ackermann function, which is nearly constant for practical input sizes.
+        Since we perform at most E find-union operations, the total time for these operations is O(E α(V)).

+    Overall Time Complexity:
+        The overall time complexity of Kruskal’s algorithm is dominated by the sorting step: O(E log E).
+        The space complexity is O(V + E) due to the storage for the disjoint-set data structure and the edges.